andy5995/slackware-container/README.md

 Note: './Dockerfile' is used in the GitHub workflow and contains a [multi-stage build](https://docs.docker.com/build/building/multi-stage/).
-Locally, you could use `docker build ...` instead of `docker import ...`, but docker doesn't automatically remove the first stage, which would result in (a [dangling image](https://stackoverflow.com/questions/58322755/docker-build-does-not-remove-temporary-images-when-building-a-multi-stage-docker).
+Locally, you could use `docker build ...` instead of `docker import ...`, but docker doesn't automatically remove the first stage, which results in a [dangling image](https://stackoverflow.com/questions/58322755/docker-build-does-not-remove-temporary-images-when-building-a-multi-stage-docker).